nealcrook/multicomp6809/kipper1/readme.txt

 Buggy has a bunch of todo in the code, which I need to do both for this version and for the multicomp version.

-Buggy needs code to reset the ACIA and set the baud rate and comms speed.